Electric Car Charging Guide

 - Asian: Nissan Leaf, Mitsubishi i-Miev, etc. These cars use the CHAdeMO connector standard.

-- American / European: Chevrolet Volt, Chevrolet Spark, BMW i3, Mercedes, Volkswagen, etc. These cars use the SAE Combo CCS standard.
+- American / European: Chevrolet Volt Bolt, and Spark, BMW i3, Mercedes, Volkswagen, etc. These cars use the SAE Combo CCS standard.

 - Tesla: Model S and Model X. Tesla uses its own Tesla connector standard.